 Chevron joined forces with Save the Children to help restore childcare centers in hard-hit areas of Mississippi following Hurricane Katrina in 2005.
-Chevron and Save the Children have also and partnered to provide disaster response programs following the 2010 monsoon flooding in Pakistan, 2009 Typhoon Ketsana in the Philippines, 2008 Cyclone Nargis in Myanmar, as well as the 2008 hurricanes Gustav and Ike in the U.S.
+Chevron and Save the Children also partnered to provide disaster response programs following the 2010 monsoon flooding in Pakistan, 2009 Typhoon Ketsana in the Philippines, 2008 Cyclone Nargis in Myanmar, as well as the 2008 hurricanes Gustav and Ike in the U.S.

 The Mattel Children’s Foundation and Save the Children first partnered in 2005, and we continue to work together to improve the lives of children in some of the poorest places in the world.
 With nearly $10 million in total giving, The Mattel Children's Foundation has supported our basic education and early childhood development programs in China, India, Indonesia, Malawi, Mexico and the U.S. Mattel also has a history of generously supporting Save the Children’s emergency responses and providing toys and games to children in our programs across the globe.